tmvfb/flask-webpage-analyzer/README.md

 ### Description

 Simple web application and SEO tool that scrapes **h1**, **title** and **description** tags for the desired website.
 Backend is written in Python using Flask for routing, psycopg2 for PostgreSQL database management, Beautiful Soup and requests for HTML parsing.
 Flask-Babel is used for adding Russian translation.
 Database and final project are deployed using [render](https://render.com/).
-Frontend relies on Bootstrap 5.0.
+Frontend relies on Bootstrap 5.0 and jinja2 templating engine.
+Database is reset on every server restart.

 ![image](https://user-images.githubusercontent.com/116455436/232334772-eaf8d74d-21f2-495d-bfce-7c618d69317f.png)